caetanominuzzo/instruction-induction-optimization/README.md

 ## <a  id="usage"></a>Usage

-Your dataset JSON file should follow this format:
+Ensure your dataset JSON file has this format:

 ```json
 [